 Boarding

-Families choose boarding for a number of reasons unique to their circumstances – parents’ work commitments that take them away from home; a chance to avoid lengthy daily travel to and from school and create valuable time for activities or prep; a first taste of independent living as preparation for university; and the experience of life in a different country are just some of the reasons.
-As well as providing full time boarding, flexi and occasional boarding is available as we seek to meet the demands and different needs of individual families.
+Families choose boarding for a number of reasons unique to their circumstances – parents’ work commitments that take them away from home; a chance to avoid lengthy a lengthy commute to and from school and create valuable time for structured activities or supervised prep; a first taste of independent living as preparation for university; and the experience of life in a different country are just some of the reasons.
+As well as providing full time Boarding, flexi and occasional Boarding is available as we seek to meet the demands and different needs of individual families.

-Our boarding house masters and mistresses are extremely dedicated; for them caring for and supporting their boarders is paramount and they ably and enthusiastically fulfil the role of in loco parentis.
-Boarding does not necessarily mean long separation from family and friends outside school.
-Exeat weekends punctuate each half-term and parents are welcome to attend Chapel services, to watch our regular musical and dramatic productions and to join pupils pitch-side at sporting fixtures throughout the year.
+Modern Boarding does not necessarily mean long separation from family and friends outside school.
+Exeat weekends punctuate each half-term, during which our pupils are able to remain in school or return home.
+Parents are always welcome into Barney to attend Chapel services, to watch our regular musical and dramatic productions and to join pupils pitch-side at sporting fixtures throughout the year.

 There are four boarding houses: